Dragon Ball Z: Dragon Ball Z Kai

-Home media
+Home media releases

 In Japan, Dragon Ball Z did not receive a home video release until 2003, seven years after its broadcast.
 Pony Canyon announced a remastering of the series in two 26-disc DVD box sets, that were made-to-order only, released on March 19 and September 18 and referred to as "Dragon Box".
 Since then, Pony Canyon content of these sets began being released on mass-produced individual 6-episode DVDs on November 2, 2005, and finished with the 49th volume released on February 7, 2007.
 In July 2009, Funimation announced that they would be releasing the Japanese frame-by-frame "Dragon Box" restoration of Dragon Ball Z in North America.
 These seven limited edition collector's DVD box sets were released uncut and unedited in the show's original 4:3 fullscreen format between November 10, 2009, and October 11, 2011.

 The international home release structure of Dragon Ball Z is complicated by the licensing and release of the companies involved in producing and distributing the work.
 Releases of the media occurred on both VHS and DVD with separate edited and uncut versions being released simultaneously.
 Both versions of the edited and uncut material are treated as different entries and would frequently make Billboard rankings as separate entries.
 Home release sales were featured prominently on the Nielsen VideoScan charts.
 Further complicating the release of the material was Funimation itself; which was known to release "DVDs out of sequence in order to get them out as fast as possible"; as in the case of their third season.
 Pioneer Entertainment distributed the Funimation/Saban edited-only dub of 53 episodes on seventeen VHS between 1997 and 1999, and seventeen DVDs throughout 1999.
 Two box sets separating them into the Saiyan and Namek arcs were also released on VHS in 1999, and on DVD in 2001.
 In 1999, Funimation's own distribution of their initial onward dub, which began with episode 54, in edited or uncut VHS ran between 1999 and 2006.
 A DVD version was produced alongside these, although they were only produced uncut and contained the option to watch the original Japanese with subtitles.